asciamanna/asciamanna.github.io/_drafts/the-importance-of-static-code-analysis.md

 tags: [code-quality, static-code-analysis]
 ---

 Static code analysis is a critical tool for development teams who value code quality and continuous improvement.
-These tools serve several important purposes which I will discuss in this post.
 My most recent experience with static code analysis tools is with [NDepend](http://www.ndepend.com/ "NDepend Home Page") for .NET.
 So I will specifically be discussing experiences I've had with that tool, however the ideas in this article can apply to a majority of the static analysis tools that are available.
 There are tools for all of the more popular programming languages, so regardless of your technology stack you will be able to find a tool for your team.

 <!--more-->

 This is a follow-up to my previous post about [Coding Conventions](/2015/07/18/coding-conventions.html).
 If you have read that post you know that I describe how important coding conventions are to a development team.
 Once conventions have been documented the next step is to enforce them via a static analysis tool.
 This tool should be available to each developer so they can run it in a local development environment but also run on every build (hopefully on every commit) on your build server.

 ##Rule Overload